 - Bad behavior such as cutting corners, lying, or shifting responsibilities just to complete a goal

-The answer is to set goals that push your team’s limits, are realistic, and ideally backed in past performance data.
+How to overcome it: The answer is to set goals that push your team’s limits, are realistic, and ideally backed in past performance data.
+This way, you can create goals that are challenging yet attainable.

 Another key purpose of OKRs is to ensure you get your priorities right.
 Part of this process involves deciding what you need to focus on — the objectives that will make the biggest impact on your business.